Kyung Hyun Kim

-My new book project, Virtual Hallyu: Korean Cinema of the Global Era (fall 2011, Duke University Press),reflects on the precariousness of Korean cinema’s success over the past decade.
+My second book project, Virtual Hallyu: Korean Cinema of the Global Era (fall 2011, Duke University Press),reflects on the precariousness of Korean cinema’s success over the past decade.
 Arguing that state film policies and socioeconomic factors cannot fully explain cinema’s true potentiality, The book draws on Deleuze’s concept of the virtual, according to which past and present and truth and falsehood co-exist, to analyze the temporal anxieties and cinematic ironies embedded in screen figures such as a made-in-the USA aquatic monster (The Host), a postmodern Chosun-era wizard (Woochi), a schizo man-child (Oasis), a weepy North Korean terrorist (Typhoon), a salary man-turned-vengeful fighting machine (Oldboy), and a sick nationalist (repatriated colonial-era Spring of Korean Peninsula).
 It maintains that the full significance of hallyu can only be understood by exposing the implicit and explicit ideologies of protonationalism and capitalism that, along with Korea’s ambiguous post-democratization and neoliberalism, are etched against the celluloid surfaces.

 My first book, The Remasculinization of Korean Cinema, published by Duke University Press in 2004, contends that the cinema emerging from South Korea during the 1990s strongly re-identified with the desire for “dominant men.”
 Through a close analysis of the many films from the 1980s and the 1990s that are fraught with male anxiety, the book argued for the need to imagine a salient manhood that defies the contradictions of sexual repression, and that instead projects a struggle between dueling traditional vs. modern, traumatic vs. post-traumatic, and Imaginary vs. Symbolic identities.
 The male violence that is ubiquitous in many Korean films symptomized Korea’s then-ongoing struggle with its quest for modernity and a post-authoritarian identity.